 Dolfin swimsuits offer fitness performance with more conservative coverage, modest leg cuts and a wider range of sizing.
 Be sure to go up one size with your Dolfin swimsuit to achieve maximum comfort.
 Compare your measurements to the chart below.

-Fashion swimsuits will almost always have added support, shaping and, at the very least, lining.
+Fashion swimsuits frequently have added support, shaping and, at the very least, a lining.
 Support typically comes in one of three forms:

 You'll find the most diverse fabrics in the fashion category.
-Nylon, spandex, polyester, and even cotton blends will show up here.
+Nylon, spandex, polyester and even cotton blends will show up here.
 Fashion swimsuits often incorporate embellishments and added design elements as well, from beads to metal hoops.

 The surf's always up in a Body Glove swimsuit.
-Stylish bikinis from Body Glove are youthful and just perfect for the beach.
-At Sierra Trading Post, we sell Body Glove tops and bottoms separately so you can find your perfect fit.
+Bikinis and recreation swimsuits from Body Glove are stylish and perfect for hitting the beach or waves.
+Body Glove tops and bottoms are often sold separately, allowing you to create the perfect outfit.

-A swimsuit from Carol Wior can take an inch or more off your waistline with a swimsuit from Carol Wior.
-These patented swimsuits utilize special fabrics and features like shirring and side wraps, to comfortably shape, smooth, lift and slim your body.
-Fit Tip: Carol Wior recommends buying their swimsuit in your true pant size, rolling the suit on like pantyhose, and properly positioning the underwire and waistline for maximum comfort and shape.
+A swimsuit from Carol Wior can take an inch or more off the waistline.
+Shape Detector swimwear accomplishes this by incorporating patented fabrics and features, like shirring and side wraps, to comfortably shape, smooth, lift and slim the body.
+Fit Tip: Carol Wior recommends buying their swimsuits in your true size, rolling the suit on like pantyhose, and properly positioning the underwire and waistline for maximum comfort and shape.

-Promising to "Make a woman look 10 pounds lighter in 10 seconds"®, the Miraclesuit uses a special fabric called Miratex® to slim and shape your body.
-The extremely high Lycra® count of this fabric ensures you look and feel amazing.
-Fit Tip: Miraclesuit recommends going up one size from your pant size, so if your pant size is 10, order a size 12 for optimum fit.
+Swimwear from Miraclesuit uses a special fabric called Miratex® to slim and shape the body.
+The extremely high Lycra® content within the fabric provides excellent support.
+Fit Tip: Miraclesuit recommends going up one size from your pant size.
+So, if your pant size is 10, order a size 12 for an ideal fit.